Schmiddo/torchpcl/BACKEND_CONSOLIDATION.md

 - indices are int32;
 - distances are float32 search distances;
 - invalid indices are `-1`;
-- each row contains the k nearest candidates within the radius, in no guaranteed order;
+- each row contains the k nearest candidates in float32 search coordinates within the radius, in no guaranteed order;
 - invalid distance slots have no public semantic guarantee.

 The Python layer converts indices to int64, gathers reference points, recomputes